8.7.5 Transferee and Transferor Liabilities

 Transferee Assessments

-1. Form 1296, Assessment Against Transferee or Fiduciary, is prepared by the same employee that prepares the computations and is used to provide information to Account and Processing Support (APS) for making assessments of income, employment, estate or gift tax against a transferee or a fiduciary.
+1. Form 1296, Assessment Against Transferee or Fiduciary, is prepared by the same employee that prepares the computations and is used to provide information to Account and Processing Support (APS) for making assessments of income, employment, excise, estate or gift tax against a transferee or a fiduciary.
 A separate Form 1296 is prepared for each transferee for each kind of tax for which a separate return was filed and for each taxable period of the transferor.

 2. If the value of the net assets received by the transferee is less than the unpaid liability of the transferor and more than one tax period is involved, the transferee's liability should not be allocated to the various years.
 Instead, the liability should be shown as one amount of the Form 1296 for the earliest year of the transferor, without identifying it with any particular year of the transferee.